-1. Pitbull Terrier or any dog bred from the Pitbull Terrier.

-2. Fila Brasileiro or any dog bred from the Fila Brasileiro.

-3. Japanese Tosa or any dog bred from the Japanese Tosa.
+- 1. Pitbull Terrier or any dog bred from the Pitbull Terrier. - 2.
+Fila Brasileiro or any dog bred from the Fila Brasileiro. - 3.
+Japanese Tosa or any dog bred from the Japanese Tosa. - 4.
+Dogo Argentino or any dog bred from the Dogo Argentino.

-Passed in the House of Representatives this day of , 2013.
+Passed in the House of Representatives this 3rd day of July, 2013.